natzcam/ise/README.md

 Example:

-`./bin/run observation samples/heartrate.json 35 70 -l 60 -i 200` - generate an observation based on samples/heartrate.json with 'Patient/35' and value of 70 beans/min, low reference value of 60 and high reference value of 200.
-Patient must exist first
+`./bin/run observation samples/heartrate.json ${PATIENT ID} 70 -l 60 -i 200` - generate an observation based on samples/heartrate.json with 'Patient/${PATIENT ID}' and value of 70 beats/min, low reference value of 60 and high reference value of 200. **Patient must exist first**

 ## Notes
 1. Scripts are all shell, so in windows, you need at least use Git Bash to easily run them
 2. Patients, Observations, Subscriptions are stored as FHIR resources using a customized [HAPI FHIR](http://hapifhir.io/) server.
 3. DB is H2 file-based database, no installation needed.
 4. When you load a patient view, a [Subscription](https://www.hl7.org/fhir/subscription.html) with criteria 'Observation?subject=Patient/{id}' is created, with channel as websocket.
 A websocket connection is then made following this specification https://www.hl7.org/fhir/subscription.html#2.46.7.2.
 If a ping is received, a refresh will be done in the background.
 There were tweaks which I had to make for websocket.
 Perhaps, communicate this back to HAPI FHIR project.
+5. After running the server and frontend dev server, generate 10 patients with `cd generate` and then `./bin/run patient -s 10`